 The front panels are a lightweight compound windbreaker fabric, which stops cold breezes from penetrating and offers some water resistance, making the Monton a good solution for those dry days when you might just catch a stray shower.
 Behind the full length zip you'll find a baffle to stop draughts getting through, and the high neck helps keeps everything at bay too.

-The cheapest windproof jacket in this article at just £19.99, the B'Twin 500 UltraLight Wind Jacket is light enough to stuff into its own pocket about the size of a fist, and weighs very little so you can take it in a backpack, pannier or jersey pocket on all rides.
-The jacket is very light and hard-wearing, and does a very good job of blocking the wind.
-Basic but effective windproof layer, best for upright riding positions; good value.
+The cheapest windproof jacket in this article at just £22.49, the Van Rysel RC 500 Ultralight Windproof is light enough to stuff into its own pocket about the size of a fist, and weighs very little so you can take it in a backpack, pannier or jersey pocket on all rides.
+The jacket is very light, if a little delicate feeling – treat it with care – but it still does a very good job of blocking the wind.
+It'll even keep out a light shower if you get caught out.

 RBS stands for Really Bright Stuff, and you're certainly going to get noticed with this on.
 It's a packable light weight windproof that's just right autumn and milder winter days.
 Its windproof qualities keep the morning chill at bay.
 The 100% polyester fabric is thin but is a good barrier against the wind and will stand up to a bit of light drizzle too.